colinoflynn/crcbeagle/README.md

 The advantage of this technique is it allows recovery of an "effective equivalent" CRC even in cases where the algorithm uses non-standard parameters for XOR-in or XOR-out (a common obfuscation technique).

-The [CRC RevEng tool by Greg Cook](https://reveng.sourceforge.io/) is a more mature tool.
+The [CRC RevEng tool by Greg Cook](https://reveng.sourceforge.io/) is a more mature tool, I haven't implemented as much.
 I started CRC Beagle to (a) use Python which I find much easier to modify, and (b) when CRC RevEng failed to recover a CRC for a device I was looking at, and it was difficult to understand why.

+CRC Beagle has some other handy features, such as giving you the code you need to create valid CRCs with a copy-paste.
+It also checks inputs when running on 8-bit CRCs to see if it's just a simple checksum and not a real CRC.

 Hopefully you find CRC Beagle useful, but this is hardly a novel creation, so the credit goes to those who built up the foundation.